Topography of Simlipal Tiger Reserve

 The origin of Simpilal Tiger Reserve has an interesting story behind it.
 The reserve was the hunting conserve of the Mayurbhanj maharajas.
 In the year 1957, a small area was announced as a sanctuary.
 The tiger reserve covers more than 2,750 sq km, out of a total area of 4,374 sq km that forms the 'biosphere reserve'.
 The Simpilal Tiger Reserve is an integral part of Simlipal National Park, covering an area of 845 sq km.
 It is a pathway of total wilderness.

-Over the years, many initiatives have been taken by the forest department to preserve the treasures of the reserve in ditto.
+Over the years, many initiatives have been taken by the forest department to preserve the treasures of the reserve.
 Numerous jungle visits have been organized for the tourists, keeping the restrictions of limited traffic infiltration in the northern part of the Simlipal Tiger Reserve.
 Unfortunately, certain areas have degenerated into picnic spots.

 Simlipal Tiger Reserve is a fountainhead of wild fauna and flora.
 The three of India's most popular animals, namely tiger, Asian Elephant and Gaur are its denizens.
 However, the tourists can catch a glimpse of these wild beasts occasionally due to rugged terrain and dense vegetation.

 From the leafy covering, the giant squirrel's howling cry nicely enmeshes those of chirping birds.
-These are near about two hundred and fifty bird species throng the regions.
+These are near about 250 bird species that throng the region.
 Woodland birds include Painted Spurfowl, Red Spurfowl, Red Junglefowl, Grey Francolin, Malabar Pied Hornbill, Lineated Barbet, Malabar Trogon, Blue-bearded Bee-eater, Chestnut-headed Bee-eater, Blue-faced Malkoha, Asian Fairy Bluebird, Spangled Drongo, Black-naped Oriole, Hill Myna, Large Wood shrike, Scaly Thrush, White-rumped Shama, Striped Tit Babbler, and Crimson Sunbird.
 Also Crested Serpent Eagle, Black Eagle, Oriental Honey-buzzard, Changeable Hawk Eagle, Booted Eagle, Peregrine Falcon, Dusky Eagle Owl, Brown Hawk Owl are some bird raptors that too are found in any of the dense forest nook of the region.

-In the Simlipal Tiger Reserve, numerous bils, rivers are found enriching the aquatic life to grow in leaps and bounds.
-The Stork-billed Kingfisher is regular habitat.
-Marsh Crocodiles, better known as Muggers, and several other reptiles like King Cobra; Rock Python can be seen along the rivers.
+In the Simlipal Tiger Reserve, numerous bils and rivers are found enriching the aquatic life to grow in leaps and bounds.
+The Stork-billed Kingfisher has a regular habitat.
+Marsh Crocodiles, better known as Muggers, and several other reptiles like King Cobra, Rock Python can be seen along the rivers.
 In fact, a captive-engendering project, namely, the Mugger Crocodile Scheme at Jashipur, has been undertaken in the northwestern fringes of the reserve, aiming to reinstate this viable crocodile specie to Simlipal Tiger Reserve.
 Mammals like tiger, Leopard, Leopard-cat, Jungle Cat, Wild Dog (Dhole), Wolf, Striped Hyena, Small Indian Civet, Ratel, Sloth Bear, Asian Elephant, Gaur (Indian Bison), Sambar, Spotted Deer (Chital), Barking Deer, Mouse Deer, Chowsingha (Four-horned Antelope), Indian Pangolin too are found in abundance.

 |More Articles in Tiger Reserves in India (22)|